d3/d3/index.markdown

     .style("background-color", "black");
 {% endhighlight %}

-Similarly, to recompute the radius of various circles in a symbol map, you might
-say:
+Of course, if you want to use CSS3 transitions, you can use those too!
+D3 does not replace the browser's toolbox, but instead exposes it in a way that is easier to use.
+For example, a more complex resizing of circles in a symbol map can still be expressed succinctly:

 {% highlight js linenos %}
 d3.select("circle").transition()